ZeroLikviz/godot_plugin-neural-network/README.md

 	parameters:
 	- iterations

 	Use it to train neural network.
-Parameter "iterations" represents how many times the neural network will be training.
+The "iteration" parameter determines how many times the neural network will be trained.
 - get_output -> Array
 	parameters:
 	- transform : bool = false